 Instructions

-- Allow the syrup to cool slightly before straining it through a fine mesh sieve and cheesecloth.
+- Strain.
+Allow the syrup to cool slightly before straining it through a fine mesh sieve and cheesecloth.

-- Store your finished syrup in an airtight storage bottle in the fridge for up to two weeks.
+- Store.
+Store your finished syrup in an airtight storage bottle in the fridge for up to two weeks.

 Nutrition Information